A Nonconforming Finite Element Method for Elliptic Interface Problems on Locally Anisotropic Meshes: Abstract

 \section{Abstract}

 We propose a new nonconforming \(P_1\) finite element method for elliptic interface problems.
 The method is constructed on a locally anisotropic mixed mesh, which is generated by fitting the interface through a simple connection of intersection points on an interface-unfitted background mesh, as introduced in \cite{Hu2021optimal}.
 We first establish interpolation error estimates on quadrilateral elements satisfying the regular decomposition property (RDP).
-Building on this, the main contribution of this work is a novel consistency error analysis for nonconforming elements, which removes the quasi-regularity assumption commonly required in existing approaches.
+Another key contribution is a novel consistency error analysis for nonconforming elements, which removes the quasi-regularity assumption commonly required in existing approaches.
 Numerical results confirm the theoretical convergence rates and demonstrate the robustness and accuracy of the proposed method.

 \textbf{Keywords}: elliptic interface problem; anisotropic mesh; nonconforming finite element; interpolation estimate; consistency error analysis.